dkaus1/react-native/mobxReactNative/readme.md

-# This is simple react native counter app to get of mobX state management library and its core components
+# This is simple react native counter app to get sense of mobX state management library and its core components need to plugged with any react native app

 $ yarn install